syncfusion/blazor-docs/src/charts/chart/chart-dimensions.md

 **In Percentage**

-By setting value in percentage, chart gets its dimension with respect to its container.
-For example, when the height is ‘50%’, chart renders to half of the container height.
+By setting the value in percentage, the chart has its dimension with respect to its container.
+For example, when the height is ‘50%’, the chart is half the height of the container.

 {% aspTab template="chart/getting-started/percentage", sourceFiles="percentage.razor" %}

 {% endaspTab %}

-> Note:  When you do not specify the size, it takes `450px` as the height and window size as its width.
+> Note:  When you do not specify the size, it takes `450px` as the height and the size of the window as the width.

 **New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.